 The Advisor entered into an "Expense Limitation and Reimbursement Agreement" with the Trust for a two-year term beginning on the date of commencement of operations of the Trust through July 28, 2023 (the "Limitation Period") to limit the amount of Total Annual Expenses, excluding certain expenses listed below, borne by the Trust to an amount not to exceed 1.65% per annum of the Trust's net assets (the "Expense Cap").
+The Expense Limitation and Reimbursement Agreement expired July 28, 2023.
 While the Expense Limitation and Reimbursement Agreement was in effect, to the extent that expenses for a month exceeded the Expense Cap, the Advisor reimbursed the Trust for expenses to the extent necessary to eliminate such excess.